csmith/docker-service-nginx/README.md

 * `com.chameth.vhost=<host>` -- the virtual host that the proxy will accept connections on.
 You can specify alternate hosts/aliases by separating them with commas.
+* `com.chameth.proxy.loadbalance=<gruop name>` -- Load balance this container
+  with other containers that have the same group name.

 ## Usage